+- The teams pro-actively manage our position in the marketplace and are prepared to enforce where needed if a loan moves into default. - Our loans are made at conservative loan-to-value (LTV) ratios with a maximum LTV of 70%.

+Counterparty risk:

-Lending Division Risk Mitigations Change Market risk: The teams pro-actively manage our position in the marketplace and are prepared to enforce where needed if increasing inflation and interest a loan moves into default rates lead to a market-wide Our toans are made at conservative loan-to-value (LTV) affordability issue, resulting in a ratios with a maximum LTV of 70% drop in property values across all No change sectors of real estate.
-This may impact our ability to recover a loan in full through a refinance Loans are secured against physical underlying security, Counterparty risk: Loans may be made to unsuitable such as a charge over the property or other assets of the counterparties, impacting our borrower.
-These are typically on a first charge basis to ensure maximum chance of recovery should enforcement ability to recover the loan balance 10 5311 action be needed Increased (due Thorough due diligence is performed prior to writing to unstable economic climate) loans, including property or land valuations and credit checks done on borrowers.
-Where loans are written for assets under construction. millestones and covenants are put in place to ensure stages are complete prior to releasing further drawdowns
+Loans may be made to unsultable counterparties, impacting our ability to recover the loan balance in full.

+- · Loans are secured against physical underlying security, such as a charge over the property or other assets of the borrower.
+These are typically on a first charge basis to ensure maximum chance of recovery should enforcement action be needed. - Thorough due difigence is performed prior to writing loans, including property or land valuations and credit checks done on borrowers. - · Where loans are written for assets under construction. milestones and covenants are put in place to ensure stages are complete prior to releasing further drawdowns.